Protecting Children From Forced Foreskin Retraction

-Forced retraction — pulling back a child’s foreskin (prepuce) to any degree — is an ongoing problem in the U.S.A.
+Forced retraction — pulling back a child’s foreskin (prepuce) to any degree — is an ongoing issue in the United States.
 Forced retraction can happen at the hands of, or the advice of, medical professionals.
 The nonprofit organizations Doctors Opposing Circumcision and Your Whole Baby receive hundreds of forced retraction complaints annually from parents of boys with intact (uncircumcised) penises, and many of these incidents happen at baby well-checks.
 It is likely that far more incidents go unreported, as some parents are unaware that the practice is harmful and not evidence-based.
-We send out educational materials on normal preputial development and penis care to healthcare providers to help prevent patient injuries.
+We mail educational materials on normal foreskin development and penis care to healthcare providers to help prevent patient injuries.

-The natural state of pediatric non-retractability is often erroneously termed “physiologic phimosis,” but it is not a condition requiring treatment.
+The natural state of childhood non-retractability is often called “physiologic phimosis,” but it is not a condition requiring treatment.
 “The majority of referrals to pediatric urologists for circumcision constitute developmentally nonretractile foreskin rather than true [pathological] phimosis,” (5) a condition that can actually result from forced retraction of the foreskin.
-Paraphimosis, a rare, often iatrogenic emergency condition where the foreskin becomes stuck behind the glans penis, can be avoided by not forcibly retracting the foreskin.
-Parents and healthcare providers sometimes express concern that a boy's foreskin is “too tight” if his preputial sphincter does not allow visualization of the meatus, but this is a natural occurrence.
-Ballooning, spraying, and smegma pearls under the foreskin are also all normal aspects of preputial development.
+Paraphimosis, a rare emergency condition where the foreskin becomes stuck behind the head (glans), can be avoided by not forcibly retracting the foreskin.
+Parents and healthcare providers sometimes express concern that a boy's foreskin is “too tight” if they are unable to see the urinary opening, but this is normal.
+Ballooning, spraying, and smegma pearls under the foreskin are also all normal aspects of development.

 “Forced retraction also may lead to cracking and bleeding of the foreskin tip.
 Over time, this may cause scarring of the tip making retraction impossible.”
 (Canadian Urological Association)